Using the Twitter API

 Once approved, you can create a Standard or Academic Research Project and an associated developer App which will provide you a set of credentials that you will use to authenticate all requests to the API.

 We require an approved use case to use the Twitter API to protect the people that use Twitter.
 Before you apply, we strongly encourage you to understand our developer policy, and to review our list of restricted use cases.
 If your use case does not adhere to our policy, we will reject your application.

 Please note: We launched a new developer portal experience in July 2020.
 If you have a developer account that was created before then, you can opt into this new portal experience and create a Project and App to access the Twitter API v2 endpoints and features.

 For developers with Twitter Apps pre-dating July 2018, note that an approved developer account is required to utilize Twitter API v2 endpoints, as well as Twitter Developer Labs.
 Once your developer account is approved, your Apps will be listed in the new developer portal under Standalone Apps.

 Step two: Save your App's key and tokens and keep them secure

 Within your developer App, you will be provided a set of API Keys (also known as Consumer Keys).
 You will also have the chance to generate a set of Access Tokens that can be used to make requests on behalf of your personal Twitter account, and a Bearer Token that can be used to authenticate endpoints that require OAuth 2.0 Bearer Token.
-As these keys and tokens do not expire unless regenerated, we suggest creating environment variables, or using a secure password manager.
+Since these keys and tokens do not expire unless regenerated, we suggest creating environment variables or using a secure password manager.

 Please note: Your keys and tokens will only display once in the developer portal, so it is important that you store these credentials in your password management system as soon as you generate them.